Matthew Falcomata

 Choose the tool

 Work inside existing tools first.
-If your team already lives in Gmail, Google Workspace, Outlook, Microsoft 365, Xero, MYOB, HubSpot, Notion, ServiceM8, or Tradify, check what the current system can already do.
-Many small businesses buy another platform when the real missing piece is a template, a rule, a saved view, or a documented prompt.
+If the team already lives in Gmail, Outlook, Google Workspace, Microsoft 365, Xero, MYOB, HubSpot, Notion, ServiceM8, or Tradify, check what the current stack can already support before adding another platform.

 Step 5